 Next up is the current standard method: screen-space extraction (SSE).
 This family of methods boasts the quickest basic speed of all, while being able to detect a lot more line types, but are trickier to control and have some trouble with the control of the width.
 They are also a bit more complex, which can make them quite limited or tricky to implement without opening up the graphics engine.

 The method is based on an algorithm known as convolution: for each pixel, you do a weighted sum of the surrounding pixels, and output the result.
 Which surrounding pixels and their weight is known as the kernel.
-This might be a bit tricky to understand if you don't already know it, so you can :expand this to get a quick explanation!
+This might be a bit tricky to understand if you don’t already know it, so you can expand the boxes below.
 Convolutions are pretty good at edge detection if using the right kernels, and even a simple Laplacian can get us pretty far.

 A filter in this context is an image processing algorithm that runs on the rendered image, not internal buffers.
 The advantage is that they may be applied to images from any source.
 The disadvantage is that they have more trouble finding the parameters from the final image itself.